liquidprompt/liquidprompt/docs/functions/internal.rst

-   Setup features that need to be handled outside of the themes, like :func:`_lp_error` (since last return code must be recorded first), non printing features like :attr:`LP_ENABLE_RUNTIME_BELL` and :attr:`LP_ENABLE_TITLE`, and track current directory changes.
+   Setup features that need to be handled outside of the themes, like :func:`_lp_error` (since last return code must be recorded first), non printing features like :attr:`LP_ENABLE_RUNTIME_BELL` and :attr:`LP_ENABLE_TITLE`, track current directory changes, and initialize data source cache variables.
 This function also calls the current theme functions.

    .. versionchanged:: 2.0
       Renamed from ``_lp_set_prompt``.